 Looking Inside the Brain

 Neuroimaging studies reveal the real-time metabolic and structural changes in the brain that occur when newly learned information is retained in memory storage areas.
 We know from these studies that memory storage activity pumps up when the new information is related to prior knowledge, personal interest, and positive emotional experiences.
-The more memories in the storage bank, and the more strategically and frequently these memories are activated, the more neuron circuits there are to connect with and hold on to the new information.

 Practice or repetition, of these processes of active learning for long-term memory, is like exercising a muscle.
 The neuronal circuits involved become more developed because of their repeated activation through the process of neuroplasticity.
-Each time a memory is activated, especially when one memory network is activated in connection with another, related memory circuit, the networks become stronger, more accurate, and more extensive.
+Each time a memory is activated, especially when one memory network is activated in connection with another, related memory circuit, the networks become stronger, more accurate and extensive.
 Repeated linking of related memories with new learning is brain glue.
-The new information increasingly grows more linking connections (dendrites, synapses) each time the new and prior memory are used together for a new purpose.
+The new information increasingly grows more linking connections (dendrites, synapses) every time the new and prior memory are used together for a new purpose.

 Brains Keep Track of Effort that Does or Doesn't Pay Off

-It helps motivate children exert effort when they believe it will pay off.
+It helps motivate children to exert effort when they believe it will pay off.
 The brain evolved for survival.
 Survival is served when the brain evaluates the likelihood that effort will produce payoff.
-The brain is wired to remember the outcome each time the brain evaluates a situation (challenging test question, confrontation by a classmate, choice of studying or playing, decision to pay attention to a lecture, whether to try out for a team) and predicts whether effort will pay off.
+The brain is wired to remember the outcome each time it evaluates a situation (challenging test question, confrontation by a classmate, choice of studying or playing, decision to pay attention to a lecture, whether to try out for a team) and predicts whether effort will pay off.
 There is a special structure in the brain that's only job is to squirt pleasure-evoking dopamine into the prefrontal cortex (the place where past memories are activated to make the prediction) when a prediction (choice, answer, social response, decision to put in physical effort, prediction that doing homework is a better choice than playing) is found to be an accurate prediction.

 This accumulated information, about the predictions made and the results, is used by the brain in animals and humans, to evaluate new, similar situations when effort is called for.
 A fox that tried chasing a rabbit up a steep hill, exerting effort and using valuable energy stores in the chase, only to be outrun by the rabbit, keeps a memory of that prediction.
 The fox builds a memory network that the effort exerted failed to produce the predicted result.
 A few more such failed attempts and the fox's brain builds a more and more accurate memory network to better survive.
 It now uses that network to predict whether to exert effort based on previous experience relative to the steepness of the hill and distance from the prey.
 The fox now will not extend effort if this network predicts that chasing the rabbit up a steep hill is unlikely to be successful.